1jour1vin

 Château Montus, located in the Southwest region, near the cities of Pau and Tarbes and facing the Pyrenees, is part of the Brumont vineyards, along with Châteaux Bouscassé.
 The entire vineyard comprising these two estates, Montus and Bouscassé, covers 180 hectares across the Madiran, Pacherenc du Vic Bilh, and Vin de Pays des Côtes de Gascogne appellations.

-A brief history of Montus wines...
+A Brief History of Montus Wines...

-How are the estate's wines made?
+How are the estate's wines produced?

 A Brief History of Madiran...